SharePoint/sp-dev-docs/docs/general-development/overview-of-design-manager-in-sharepoint.md

 ### Edit display templates

-If you are using an on-premises installation of SharePoint Server, you can use the Content Search web part and other search-driven Web Parts to display the results of search queries as content on your pages.
-Search-driven Web Parts use display templates for two main purposes:
+If you are using an on-premises installation of SharePoint Server, you can use the Content Search web part and other search-driven web parts to display the results of search queries as content on your pages.
+Search-driven web parts use display templates for two main purposes: